deciding/nvm/README.md

 ## Pull-Mode Asynchronous B+-Tree
 This is a pull-mode asynchronous B+-tree (PA-tree) implementation, tailored to the performance characteristics of the NVM Express interface.

+Additional information we need to know:
+1. Should use Amazon Linux AMI instead of Ubuntu, since ubuntu doesn't contain uio modules
+2. Should use update cmake and make version accordingly when they are reporting errors.
+3. Should change the opts.core_mask when we have different number of cores
+4. always check the meminfo to confirm we have enough amount of hugepages

 ### 1. Compile

 1. Install spdk drive